pkordel/spree-promotions/README.markdown

 = Promotions

+Forked by Peter Kordel

 Promotions extension created by Marcin Raczkowski

-It provides diffirent kinds of promotions calculators based on product groups functionality.
+It provides different kinds of promotions calculators based on product groups functionality.

 = License